TonyMakis/cs-academia/cs141/Projects/Project4/README.md

 This is to be developed in one stage, procedurally.
 There aren't any files being provided to us, but I will have two files, one for the text-based game, and one for the extra credit GUI:

 - doubleDown.c => Text-based version of the game
-- doubleDownGUI.c => Graphics based version of the game
+- DoubleDown Folder => Graphics based version of the game, look to it's README in there

 ### Restrictions for this Project